Sing a New Psalm:

 ?
 Of what good are these fruits in your life?

 ?
-Which would you like to have increase?
+Which fruit would you like to see increase in your life, and why?

 the best Catholic commentary about Scripture